Nikola Zhekov: Later life

 After the war Zhekov chose to flee into exile in Germany.
 He returned in 1921 to defend his reputation and was sentenced to ten years imprisonment by Stamboliyski's BANU government but was granted pardon after the 1923 coup d'état and was released in 1924.

 In the years after that Zhekov read lectures in the Military Academy and wrote several books regarding the military science and his memoirs.
 On 6 May 1936 he was promoted to general of the infantry, which was the highest rank in the Bulgarian Army.

 Zhekov was one of the prominent figures of Bulgarian interwar nationalism.
 Thus he was an honorary leader of the Union of Bulgarian National Legions at one point.

 During World War II General Zhekov established a friendly relationship with Adolf Hitler and following the defeat of France in 1940 he was invited by the Führer to visit Paris as his guest.
-After the communist 1944 coup d'état General Zhekov, fearing political persecutions, decided to immigrate to Germany.
-On 1 February 1945 he was sentenced to death by the People's Court established by the government of the Fatherland Front.
+After the communist 1944 coup d'état General Zhekov, fearing political persecutions, decided to emigrate to Germany.
+On 1 February 1945 he was sentenced in absentia to death by the People's Court established by the government of the Fatherland Front.
 However, his whereabouts were unknown to the government and the sentence could not be carried out.

 Zhekov died on 1 November 1949 in the Bavarian town of Füssen.
 After the fall of communism in Bulgaria, on 7 November 1992 his remains were returned to country and were laid to rest in the Military Mausoleum in Sofia.
 A street in Sofia is named after him.